Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 4 - Writing unit tests using unittest

+- **Note**: In this step you will write all the tests in a way that they can be run using `unittest`.
 - You will now modify the unit tests written in the previous section to be run with unittest.
 This will be done in the same file `tests/unit/test_diffusion2d_functions.py`.
 - Start by creating a class `TestDiffusion2D` which is derived from the class `unittest.TestCase`.
 Migrate all the tests inside the class and change them to be member functions of the class.
 Note that the parameter `self` needs to be used in the input parameters of all member functions and also while defining and using member variables.
 - The tests themselves will not change, the same functions will be tested in the same way, just with the `unittest` framework.